Man City crush Liverpool 3-0 to cut gap with Premier League leaders Arsenal

 Salah summed up Liverpool’s day and season so far when he dinked wide a glorious chance 10 minutes from time.

-Despite the visitors need for goals, Slot left 125 million pound ($165m) striker Alexander Isak on the bench for the entire match due to his lack of match fitness.
+Despite the visitors’ need for goals, Slot left 125-million-pound ($165m) striker Alexander Isak on the bench for the entire match due to his lack of match fitness.

-The decision to tear up the squad that coasted to the title with a near 450 million pound ($342m) spend in the transfer window looks more misguided by the game as Liverpool find themselves in a battle just to make the top four rather than the title race.
+The decision to tear up the squad that coasted to the title with a near 450-million-pound ($692m) spend in the transfer window looks more misguided by the game as Liverpool find themselves in a battle just to make the top four rather than the title race.

 After the game, Doku told Sky Sports that he was very happy with the team’s performance.

-“It is always good for the confidence [to dominate a match] but I have great players around me.
+“It is always good for the confidence [to dominate a match], but I have great players around me.
 That gives me the feeling that I have to do more in every game and every day I want to improve,” he said.

 Van Dijk said Liverpool struggled to recover from a difficult first half.